-Unopened dip slide tubes should be stored in cool temperatures

-(8-15°C) protected from sunlight and draughts.
-Slides must not be frozen.
-The expiry date is marked on the box.
+Unopened dip slide tubes should be stored in cool temperatures (8-15°C) protected from sunlight and draughts.
+Slides must not be

-Correctly stored the dip slides will have a shelf life of 6-9 months and within this period will remain suitable for use as long as there is no visible contamination and the agar surface remains smooth and attached to the slide.Slides showing a bacterial growth, although unopened, are not usable.
+A suggested expiry date is marked on the box.
+However, correctly stored the dip slides will have a shelf life of at least twelve months and within this period will remain suitable for use as long as there is no visible contamination and the agar surface remains smooth and attached to the slide.

+Slides showing a bacterial growth, although unopened, are not usable.

-It is not possible to give any universally valid limits, however the following general guidelines may be used: Bacterial count:
+It is not possible to give any universally valid limits, however the following general quidelines may be used: Bacterial count:

-10 slight infection - probably acceptable.
-10 or more moderate infection - take immediate action to clean / sterilise system
+slight infection - probably acceptable.

+moderate infection - take immediate action to clean /

+sterilise system